 Style

-Ski Features
+Features

-The most stand-out features on this jacket are the strategically located pockets.
+The most stand-out features of this jacket are the strategically located pockets.
 A tall and narrower interior drop pocket kept goggles, skins, or snacks smoothly against our frame, and a small, stretchy, thin interior zip pocket kept valuables tight.
 Additionally, the hand pockets are located slightly higher on the torso, allowing easy access even if you are wearing a pack.
 This design was great for deep days when we wanted to carry avalanche rescue equipment or extra layers and lunch.

-Should You Buy the Sentinel AR?
+Should You Buy the Sentinel?

 What Other Women's Ski Jackets Should You Consider?

-If you are in the market to spend big, you will certainly not be disappointed with the quality of the Arc'teryx Sentinel AR, but other options perform almost as well at a fraction of the price.
+If you are in the market to spend big, you will certainly not be disappointed with the quality of the Arc'teryx Sentinel, but other options perform almost as well at a fraction of the price.
 If you want an all-in-one, insulated jacket that offers a bit more warmth, the award-winning Helly Hansen Powderqueen 3.0 is our choice.
 For those backcountry skiers who seek comparable performance at an approachable price point, the Outdoor Research Carbide is an outstanding value.